Churchill China: History of the company

-Churchill China can trace its origins back to 1795 and the foundation of its first factory in what later became Stoke-on-Trent in Staffordshire, England.
+Churchill China traces its origins back to 1795 and the foundation of its first factory in what later became Stoke-on-Trent in Staffordshire, England.
 As a manufacturer of the finest ceramic tableware.

 The company markets products for both the hospitality and retail markets, exporting to countries across the world.
 In hospitality it is known and respected for the product and strength and durability.
 Design is at the core of the business and the company continues to bring out new and inspired design for chefs, restaurants, hotels and other horeca establishments.
 Some of which have won awards.
 Along with the base in Stoke-on-Trent, Churchill has showrooms in London and Madrid.